jerone/eslint-plugin-angular-template-consistent-this/README.md

 }
 ```

 Then configure the rules you want to use under the rules section.
+The recommended configuration is:

 ```diff
 {